London (musician)

-Noel Franklin Jr. (born November 18, 1982) better known by the stage names London and Londonland, is an American recording artist from Oakland, California.
+Noel Franklin Jr. (born November 18, 1982), known professionally as London and Londonland, is an American recording artist from Oakland, California.
 London signed a recording deal with Universal Motown and released the singles "One 2 Many", "Sometimes" and "Back to the Way", all of them were intended to be on his full-length album Londonland, which was ultimately cancelled by Motown.
 After departing from the label, he released his debut album Welcome to Londonland independently in December 2013 only as a Japan release.